SpasinaSpasova/SpasinaSpasova/README.md

 ### Hi there 👋

 I am Spasina Spasova and I live in Plovdiv, Bulgaria.
-I'm student at Technical University Sofia and in Software University.
+I'm a student at Technical University Sofia and at Software University.

 - 🔭 I’m currently working on myself to become better than I am
 - 🌱 I’m currently learning in Technical University- Sofia and in SoftUni